php-fig/fig-standards/proposed/phpdoc.md

 > Your own library or application may check for namespace aliases and make a
 > FQCN from this; this has no impact on this standard.

-> *Important*: Individual Documentation Generation Applications (DGAs) MAY
+> *Important*: Tools using the PHPDoc Standard MAY interpret namespaces that are
-> interpret namespaces that are registered with that application and apply
+> registered with that application and apply custom behaviour.
-> custom behaviour.

 Example of a tag name prefixed with a vendor name and hyphen: